Motor Burnout Insurance

 • If the motor is in a vehicle, including e-bikes and e-scooters

-You may want to keep in mind though that your Home and Contents Policy could still have your back in applicable insured events, like fire or theft, and damage or loss.
+You may want to keep in mind though that your home insurance policy could still have your back in applicable insured events, like fire or theft, and damage or loss.
 You could check what these are, along with exclusions, by reading your PDS.

 Source: Australian Competition and Consumer Commission – Warranties